Tax Planning for a Large Windfall or Inheritance

 - If you receive a large lump sum from selling real estate or a business: You will likely be taxed at the long-term capital gains rate depending how long you owned the assets.

-- If you profit off of selling shares in a company: More information on that here, if your company is acquired or if you are selling the shares on the secondary market.
+- If you profit off of selling shares in a company: More information on that here, if your company is acquired, or if you are selling the shares on the secondary market, or if your company IPOs.

 Different states have different rules for how inheritances, life insurance payouts, lottery winnings or prizes, and the sale of a business or investment are taxed.
 You need to account for both federal and state rules when you determine your total tax liability.